An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 \subsection{Translating each player's best response into the overall game}

 From equations \eqref{model:FOC}, we have obtained two optimal decision vectors,~$\widetilde{y}_i\upfixedx$, for each player for both values that the variable~$\fixedx$ can take.
-We now need to translate which of these two decision variables is realized in the (quasi-) equilibrium and ``seen'' by the rivals in their own optimization problem, contingent on the equilibrium decision~$x_i$.
-We do this by adding the following constraints:
+We now need to translate which of these two decision variables is realized in the quasi-equilibrium and ``seen'' by the rivals in their own optimization problem:

-The logic of constraints \eqref{model:translation:y} is straightforward: the decision vector~$y_i$, as it is considered by the rivals and the market operator in their optimization problems, must be equal to the optimal decision~$\widetilde{y}_i\upfixedx$ for whichever value of $x_i$ is the solution in the (quasi-) equilibrium, as stated by equations \eqref{model:incentive:compatibility} and reformulated using equations \eqref{model:incentive:compatibility:reformulated}, i.e., $x_i=0\Rightarrow y_i = \widetilde{y}_i\upzero$ and $x_i=1\Rightarrow y_i = \widetilde{y}_i\upone$.
+The logic of constraints \eqref{model:translation:y} is straightforward: the decision vector~$y_i$, as it is considered by the rivals and the market operator in their optimization problems, must be equal to the optimal decision~$\widetilde{y}_i\upfixedx$ for whichever value of $x_i$ is the solution in the quasi-equilibrium, i.e., $x_i=0\Rightarrow y_i = \widetilde{y}_i\upzero$ and $x_i=1\Rightarrow y_i = \widetilde{y}_i\upone$.
 The parameter~$\widetilde{K}$ must be chosen suitably large so as not to constrain the continuous decision variable(s).
-Since this is a primal variable, it should be straightforward to find a suitable bound in any practical application.
+This implies that $\widetilde{K}$ must be larger than the size of the domain of $y_i$.
+As argued before, each $y_i$ is continuous and, by Assumption~\refAss{KKT:conditions}, over a compact feasible region.
+A suitable value for $\widetilde{K}$ can be found by linearizing the binary variables in the individual optimization problems and minimize and maximize over $y_i$ to find the largest difference possible.

-We can now combine the incentive-compatibility constraints~\eqref{model:incentive:compatibility:reformulated} with the equilibrium conditions~\eqref{model:FOC} for the continuous decision variables into one set of constraints with binary variables.
+We can now combine the incentive-compatibility constraints~\eqref{model:incentive:compatibility:reformulated} with the equilibrium conditions~\eqref{model:FOC} for the continuous decision variables into one set of constraints.
 The non-linearity of the complementarity conditions \eqref{model:FOC} can be readily reformulated applying disjunctive constraints \citep{Fortuny-Amat_1981} or using SOS type~1 variables \citep{Siddiqui_2013_SOS1}.